synthesizer-project/synference/README.md

 The most basic usage, for creating a simple mock catalogue and training a model on it looks like this:

 Firstly we setup the Synthesizer based model.
 More details on how to set up the Synthesizer model can be found in the [Synthesizer documentation](https://synthesizer-project.github.io/).
 Here we use a BPASS SPS grid, a lognormal star formation history, a single stellar metallicity and a simple emission model including Cloudy nebular emission but no dust reprocessing.
 The photometric filters used are common JWST/NIRCam wideband filters, but any filters supported by [SVO](https://svo2.cab.inta-csic.es/theory/fps/index.php) or loaded manually can be used.
-The model parameters are drawn from a Latin hypercube sampling of the parameter space, but this can be done in any way indepedent of synference.
+The model parameters are drawn from a Latin hypercube sampling of the parameter space, but this can be done in any way independent of Synference.
 All we are providing to the grid generation is a set of *10,000* galaxies with a range of stellar masses, redshifts, metallicities, and star formation histories, and these can be created in any way you like.

 ```python
 from synthesizer.grid import Grid